My Creative Process

 In thinking about the conditions of my being, becoming, and belonging, I have since then found my music to be at the heart of how I relate to others as a queer Filipino American singer-songwriter crafting unspoken narratives through music, but also as an activist supporting my community in the Filipino diaspora through their struggles of displacement and dislocation and as a communication researcher seeking to understand how the world is made to mean.

-As the latest addition to my creative pursuits, Apollo’s Refuge grew from the aching anxieties, angst, and agony of 2020.
+As the second addition to my creative pursuits, Apollo’s Refuge grew from the aching anxieties, angst, and agony of 2020.
 Immersed in a deep sadness, I was reminded of Audre Lorde’s essay Poetry is Not a Luxury, in which she says, “Poetry is the way we help give name to the nameless so it can be thought.”
 Songwriting is similarly an introspective medium through which I craft combinations of the old and forgotten to open reimagined ways of seeing the world.
 It is an affective way of creatively resisting what is, embracing instinct, and creating a vocabulary for the heartbreak many of us know too well.
 Initially, I carved an isolated island for myself to close out the terrible pandemic plastered in pandemonium.
 But as I peered beyond my refuge of reflection, I was compelled to compose after witnessing the moving response of protestors taking to the streets for the Black Lives Matter movement despite the risks it posed to their well-being.
 It made me think, perhaps, rather than reserving the safety my music offers me, I should bravely share because everyone needs a safe place to land.
 With this belief, I set out to write and compose new music.

 A Sunflower Archipelago